 After thorough research, Stephen reached out to Nevada for help.
-Mike visited the farm learn more about it and what Stephen wanted to achieve.
+Mike visited the farm to learn more about it and what Stephen wanted to achieve.
 He did some storage calculations and suggested two options:

 - Stephen could install a lined effluent pond.
 This would remove the need for the sump and simply create one larger storage area.
 However, the ideal site and size of the pond would require significant work due to other infrastructure already in place.